d2l-ai/d2l-en/chapter_introduction/index.md

 The fields concerned with *causality* and *probabilistic graphical models* tackle such questions.
-* Another important and exciting recent development in unsupervised learning is the advent of *generative adversarial networks*.
+* Another important and exciting recent development in unsupervised learning is the advent of deep generative models.
-These give us a procedural way to synthesize data, even complicated unstructured data like images and audio.
-The underlying statistical mechanisms are tests to check whether real and fake data are the same.

-As a form of unsupervised learning,
-*self-supervised learning*
-leverages unlabeled data
-to provide supervision in training, such as by predicting some withheld part of the data using other parts.
-For text,
+These models estimate the density of the data $p(\mathbf{x})$, either explicitly or *implicitly*.
+Once trained, we can use a generative model either to score examples according to how likely they are, or to sample synthetic examples from the learned distribution.
+Early deep learning breakthroughs in generative modeling came with the invention of *variational autoencoders* :cite:`Kingma.Welling.2014` and continued with the development of *generative adversarial networks* :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
+More recent advances include normalizing flows, diffusion models, and score-based models.

+A major development in unsupervised learning, has been the rise of *self-supervised learning*, techniques that leverage some aspect of the unlabeled data to provide supervision.
-we can train models
+For text, we can train models
 to "fill in the blanks"
 by predicting randomly masked words using their surrounding words (contexts) in big corpora without any labeling effort :cite:`Devlin.Chang.Lee.ea.2018`!
-For images,
-we may train models
-to tell the relative position
-between two cropped regions
-of the same image :cite:`Doersch.Gupta.Efros.2015`.
-In these two examples of self-supervised learning, training models to predict possible words and relative positions are both classification tasks
-(from supervised learning).
+For images, we may train models to tell the relative position between two cropped regions of the same image :cite:`Doersch.Gupta.Efros.2015`, two predict an occluded part of an image based on the remaining portions of the image, or to predict whether two examples are perturbed versions of the same underlying image.
+Self-supervised models often learn representations that are subsequently leveraged by fine-tuning the resulting models on some downstream task of interest.

 ### Interacting with an Environment

 So far, we have not discussed where data actually comes from, or what actually happens when a machine learning model generates an output.
 That is because supervised learning and unsupervised learning do not address these issues in a very sophisticated way.